oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 $ kubectl get crd domains.weblogic.oracle
 ```

-If you are using Kubernetes 1.16 or above, you can access the description of any field of the Domain using `kubectl explain`.
+If you are using Kubernetes 1.16 or later, you can access the description of any field of the Domain using `kubectl explain`.
 For instance, the following command displays the description of the `domainUID` field:

 ```none
 $ kubectl explain domains.spec.domainUID